Teaching and Learning Enhancement Fund (TLEF)

 Full Proposal Submission: Not yet announced (expected November 2018)

 Arts Internal Process

 For Undergraduate Program Evaluation and Renewal projects, new Large TLEF Transformation projects (greater than $50,000) or if you are unsure if your project is best suited as a large or small project, please submit your abstract by Wednesday, June 28, 2017.
 Abstracts for small projects can continue to be submitted after this date.

 A reminder announcement of the call for submissions to the

 2018 TLEF Recipients

-The funding decisions for the 2017 round of TLEF projects have been finalized.
-The Faculty of Arts received 11 new and 5 returning projects funded for a total of $399,501.
+For the 2017 round of TLEF projects the Faculty of Arts received 11 new and 5 returning projects funded for a total of $399,501.
 The complete list of funded projects is available on the TLEF web site: